 90/100

-Virgin Plus network coverage
+Virgin Plus 4G coverage

-Virgin Plus 5G coverage
+Virgin Plus no longer offers 5G

 Compare Virgin Plus coverage: Bell, Koodo Mobile, and Public Mobile